ParasolJS/pyparasol/README.md

 -	Combines compile(), startLocalServer(port) and displayWebpage() into one function.
 Calling show(port) will allow a user to compile their html file, start a local server and automatically open up the webpage with one function for simplicity.
 -	Read displayWebpage() and startLocalServer() for information about port parameter.

+**PyParasol.addExportBrushedButton()**
+-	Adds a button to the Parasol application that will export brushed data.

+**PyParasol.addExportMarkedButton()**
+-	Adds a button to the Parasol application that will export marked data.

+**PyParasol.addResetBrushedButton()**
+-	Adds a button to the Parasol application that will reset brushed data selections.

+**PyParasol.addResetMarkedButton()**
+-	Adds a button to the Parasol application that will reset marked data selections.

 # Acknowledgements
-PyParasol and Parasol were created by the Kasprzyk Research Group at the University of Colorado Boulder
+PyParasol and Parasol were created by the Kasprzyk Research Group at the University of Colorado Boulder.